kylemccurley/Javascript_Exercises/README.md

-# Javascript_Exercises
-A Compilation of Exercises I Solved in Launch School's Javascript Curriculum
+# A Collection Of Exercises and Practices Targeting Computational and Algorithmic Thinking

-Small Code Challenge Problems
+## Small Code Challenge/Interview Problems
   - 20 - 45 minutes
   - typical solutions: 10 - 40 lines of code
   - used extensively in interviews for a reason